JuroOravec/instance-manager/docs/issue_labels.md

 To update the labels in your project, use tools like [github-label-sync](https://github.com/Financial-Times/github-label-sync).
 To use it, you will need the access token.

-Install the package (locally or globally), and run:
+### Update Labels Script

+A convenient way to update the labels is to run `npm run labels:sync`.
+This will search the repo for relevant info, will prompt you to confirm/update it, and will run `github-label-sync` for you.

+This is the preferred way as the script accepts both JSON and YAML files (YAML files must have `.yml` or `yaml` extension).

+### CLI

+Alternatively, you can interact with `github-label-sync` directly through CLI.

 ```bash
 # replace token value, username and repo